KickItLikeShika/spring-security-auth-system/README.md

 # Spring Security Authentication System

 Securing Web app and authentication using Spring Boot, Spring Security, MySQL, and JPA.
-It shows some features of Spring security, how to login/register, and make some other security configuration.
+It shows some features of Spring security, how to login/register, and make some other security configurations.
 It also uses Thymeleaf as a template engine.

 # Why?